 Workload assignments should note shared appointments.
 Shared appointments are defined as those where candidates' budget lines are split between two or more units.
-The promotion dossiers for split appointments should include the Checklist for Shared Appointments (Appendix A).
+The promotion dossiers for shared appointments should include the Checklist for Shared Appointments (Appendix A).
 This form helps to ensure that the heads of the units and the individuals all agree upon the terms of the appointment, including the teaching load, service expectations, and the constitution of the peer-review committee.
 For candidates with shared appointments, department heads may collaborate on a single recommendation letter, or they may decide to submit separate recommendations.

-Section 2A: Pandemic Impact Statement
+Section 2A: Work Impact Statement

-This is a required two-page narrative completed by the candidate to document any changes to their workload or activities as a result of the pandemic beginning in Spring 2020.
+This is a required two-page narrative completed by the candidate to document any changes to their workload or activities as a result of extenuating circumstances beginning in Spring 2020.

-Tips for candidates to consider: describe how the global pandemic has impacted any of their activities.
-It is open-ended so that candidates can best address their own unique situation to provide additional considerations on the impact of the pandemics.
+Tips for candidates to consider: Describe how external factors have impacted any of their activities.
+It is open-ended so that candidates can best address their own unique situation to provide additional considerations for reviewers to understand the trajectory of their work.
 We recommend writing about the impact of activities identified within your workload assignment.
 Information of relevance to reviewers may provide additional understanding to review their curriculum vitae, teaching portfolio, or service portfolio.
-Additional information that may be useful to reviewers may include a slowdown in research due to lab access, data collection with human subjects, lack of access to work with collaborators impacted by the virus, abrupt changes in workload expectations, challenges with remote teaching, or abrupt changes in research topics or directions as a result of the pandemic.
+Additional information that may be useful to reviewers may help explain a slowdown in research due to lab access, lack of data collection with human subjects, lack of access to work with collaborators impacted by the virus, abrupt changes in workload expectations, challenges with remote teaching, or abrupt changes in direction of research topics.